zaksabeast/3ds-Plug-n-play/README.md

 # Plug-n-play

-Plug-n-play (pronounced 'plugin play') is a 3ds sysmodule that runs webassembly plugins.
+Plug-n-play (pronounced 'plugin play' or 'plug and play') is a 3ds sysmodule that runs webassembly plugins.

 Plugins can display in-game info that otherwise couldn't be seen and add additional functionality via patches and cheats.